gruntjs/grunt-docs/Upgrading-from-0.3-to-0.4-(users).md

 3. `grunt-init` has been broken into a separate [grunt-init](/gruntjs/grunt-init) utility that may be installed globally with `npm install -g grunt-init` and run with the `grunt-init` command.
 In the coming months, [Yeoman](http://yeoman.io/) will completely replace grunt-init.
 See the [grunt-init project page](/gruntjs/grunt-init) for more information.

+## Pre-existing tasks and plugins
+All `grunt-contrib-*` series plugins are grunt 0.4 ready.
+However, it is highly unlikely that third party tasks and plugins written for grunt 0.3 will continue to work with 0.4 until they have been updated.
+We are actively working with plugin authors to ensure this happens as swiftly as possible.

+*The next major release will be focused on decoupling grunt's architecture so that tasks are not affected by future updates.
+Please bear with us!*

 ## The Gruntfile
 The Gruntfile filename has changed from `grunt.js` to `Gruntfile.js` or `Gruntfile.coffee` (transpiling to JS happens automatically).